eedide/Event-Driven-Microservices-with-Kafka/README.md

         docker-compose up --build

-    Once the Activate-User-Registration service is running, we have to setup the mongo database (which i have used as the database for this service).
+    Once the activateuser service is running, we have to setup the mongo database (which i have used as the database for this service).
 For convinience, i am using a replica set (just like in the case of signup service where i used a mysql innodb cluster).

 17. Open a new tab to login to the mongo shell to configure our mongodb replica set.